-

 dining out, paris |

-Tags: beer bar, beer in paris, brewpub, brooklyn brewery, brooklyn brewery EIPA, craft beer, food, meantime chocolate porter, paris, popup, restaurant, saison dupont, sunday beer lunch, travel |
+Tags: beer bar, beer in paris, brewpub, brooklyn brewery, brooklyn brewery EIPA, craft beer, food, meantime chocolate porter, paris, paris restaurant, popup, restaurant, saison dupont, sunday beer lunch, travel |

 1 COMMENT